Deep in the heart of South Tyrol lies a secluded valley where you’ll find yourself seemingly lost in the pages of a fairy tale.

 - Take left onto Bergweg and then a right on Trebich.
 Note: Street names may not be visible so be sure to follow the signs for the church (Kirche / Chiesa).

 - Follow Trebich to the left and then Magdalenaweg, which veers to the right.
 Stay on Magdalena as it winds gradually upward.

 - You will then come to a farmstead on the road where you will take a right.
 Follow the road up to the second bend.
 Here, you will find a short trail called St. Magdalena Panoramaweg cutting across the slope offering the best views.
-There is no parking lot so be mindful of where you stop.

 After thoroughly drinking in the views, we suggest visiting the church.
 It is open daily.